Er-Devanshu/JAX/README.md

 ## Conclusion

 **JAX** is a high-performance library tailored for machine learning research, scientific computing, and experimental applications that demand customizability and scalability.
-Its integration of JIT compilation and automatic differentiation makes it a powerful tool for developing novel machine learning algorithms and optimizing complex numerical computations.
+Its integration of JIT compilation and automatic differentiation makes it a powerful tool for developing novel machine-learning algorithms and optimizing complex numerical computations.
 JAX is an excellent choice for research-oriented projects where control over low-level computations is necessary, and its compatibility with GPUs and TPUs enables large-scale, distributed computing with minimal setup.

----

-### License

-JAX is licensed under the **Apache License 2.0**.
-For more details, refer to the [LICENSE](LICENSE) file.